pauldu1/Diamond-Price-Prediction-in-SAS/README.md

 Run;

 ```
-The new diamond dataset with predicted price for model 3 is exported to the spreadsheet and the total amount of predicted price from 3,000 diamonds is $12.3 million.
+The total amount of predicted price from 3,000 diamonds is $12.3 million.

 ### Model Summary
 Three predictive models are summarized in the following table.